wofsauge/IsaacDocs/beta/docs/EntityNPC.md

 ### GetBossColorIdx () {: aria-label='Functions' }
 #### int GetBossColorIdx ( ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     This will return the boss color idx reduced by 1.
 To get the actual color as set in bosscolors.xml, add +1 to the result.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GetChampionColorIdx () {: aria-label='Functions' }
 #### int GetChampionColorIdx ( ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     A list of Champion colors can be found here : ChampionColorIdx
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GetPlayerTarget () {: aria-label='Functions' }